 How did your first radio business come about?

-After my second course, I went into business in Kalamazoo, repairing radios and the like at the Butler Battery Shop.
-We’d recharge batteries, repair radios, and install them.
-But when Butler died, we started a shop at 465 Academy.
-Eddy Smith, an orchestra leader at Long Lake, was a good customer.
-I used to build amplifiers for them.
+In 1930, with my second course under my belt I went into business in Kalamazoo.
+I was repairing radios and the like at the Butler Battery Shop.
+We’d have to recharge batteries, repair radios, and install ’em.
+But we moved when Butler died, and started our own shop at 465 Academy in Kalamazoo.
+Eddy Smith, an orchestra leader who played out at Long Lake, was a good customer.
+I used to build amplifiers for them to use.
 The poor guitar player would be playing next to the piano, and you could see him moving his hands, but for the life of me you couldn’t hear him play one note!
-If they let him get close to the microphone, he could be amplified and heard.
+If they let him get close to the microphone he could be amplified and heard.
 So I worked up there, and in 1935 I went to work for M and T Battery Company, doing the same thing, repairing and installing radios.
 But then in 1941 Walt Fuller got ahold of me and wanted me to come to work for Gibson.
 I began working with them full time.
 They were buying amps from a Chicago company, putting out the EH-125, the 150, and the 185.
 We’d plug in the tubes and test ’em, and if they worked, well fine, but if not, why I’d have to fix em up.
 I was a troubleshooter.
 And when the World War II came along, I joined up again.

 They offered me a Second Class Radioman rating, and I ended up in the Navy.
 I was sent to “Neurotic Heights”, in Connecticut.
-Then I was sent out to Treasure Island, near San Francisco, to radio electronics school for a couple months, and in August I received my First Class rating and was sent to teach electronics near Washington, D.C.
-Most of my time during the war was spent teaching.
+Then I was sent out to Treasure Island near San Francisco, to radio electronics school for a couple months, and in August I received my First Class rating.
+I was sent to teach electronics near Washington, DC, and most of my time during the war was spent teaching.

-In 1944, I had to go to sea, so after a refresher course in Maryland for a month, I was ready.
-We were allowed to pick a ship, and I got the USS Columbus, which was being built in Massachusetts.
-I was sent there and began checking installations and spare parts, and a little later we were out to sea.
-Well, about 500 miles out, the drive shaft broke, and we had to turn around.
+In 1944 it was decided that I had to go to sea, so after a refresher course in Maryland for a month, I was ready.
+We were allowed to pick a ship, and I got the USS Columbus, which was being built in Quincy, Massachusetts.
+I was sent up there, and began checking installations and spare parts, and a little later we were sent out to sea.
+Well, about 500 miles out the drive shaft broke, and we had to turn around.
 In order to get at the thing, they had to cut a hole through all the decks.
-And before they got the darn thing fixed, the war was over! (warm laughter from Mr. and Mrs. Lover).
+Well, before they got the darn thing fixed the war was over! (warm laughter from Mr. and Mrs. Lover).
 I had enough points to get out, but they said I had to sail down to Guantanamo Bay, Cuba.
 I repaired a few transmitters down there, and then came back in October, and was discharged.

-Yes.
-I went back to work for Gibson and stayed for a couple years, until the Navy built a training station in Michigan.
+Yep, I went back to work for Gibson, and stayed with them for a couple years until the Navy built a training station in Michigan.
 With my Chief’s rating, I was a good prospect for them, and was asked to work for them for $5,000 per year, which was a lot of money back then.
 Gibson was only paying me $3,000, so I went back to the Navy.
 A few years later, they wanted to transfer me to Minnesota.
-Ted McCarty asked me to build a special kind of pickup, which I did by hand, and I’ve probably got the original out in the shed somewhere… He decided that Gibson could afford to pay me what I was getting in the Navy, so I was back with Gibson in 1952.
+Ted McCarty asked me to build him a special kind of pickup, which I did by hand, and I’ve probably got the original out in the shed somewhere… He decided that Gibson could afford to pay me what I had been getting in the Navy, so I was back with Gibson again!
+That was in 1952.

 What were some of your earlier designs?

 Before I’d gone into the Navy, I’d begun to design an amplifier.
-The tremolo circuit in typical amps at the time “putted” along if there was too much depth.
+The tremolo circuit in typical amps “putted” along if there was too much depth.
 I found a way to get a tremolo without any noise, using an optical device, and Gibson was building it while I was in the Navy.
 So in 1952, I began designing other amp circuits.
-In ’55, I got the idea for this humbucking pickup.
-When a single-coil pickup, got too close to an amplifier, it would make a god-awful hum, and the guitar player would have to position himself just right to minimize the noise.
+In 1955, I got the idea for this hum-bucking pickup.
+You see, a single coil pickup, when it got too close to an amplifier, would make a god-awful hum, and the guitar player would have to position himself just right to minimize the noise.

-I had designed an amplifier – the Model 90 – which had a special humbucking choke, and figured I could use the same concept on the pickup itself.
-It was quite simple, really – just two coils opposed, and they’d pick up the hum and just cancel out.
+I had designed an amplifier, the Model 90, which had a special hum-bucking choke, and figured I could use the same concept on the pickup itself.
+It was quite simple, really, just two coils opposed, and they’d pick up the hum and just cancel out.
 I designed it into the tone circuit of the amplifier, and if you’d swing to one end it would wipe out the bass, to the other extreme it would wipe out the treble.
 So, the pickup was similar in concept, and it “bucked the hum”, hence the name.
 We made the patent application in 1955, and it took us four years to actually get the patent on that.
 Apparently, a number of people had done something similar.
 They had big U-shaped magnets taken off of speakers, and had a coil at each end.
 One of them even had two big coils, took the power from the amplifier, and fed it to the coils, so as to magnetize the strings and pick up the vibration.

 When did your humbucker actually begin production at Gibson?

 We starting building our version in 1955, even though we didn’t have a patent, and that’s when they got the “PAF” stickers to put on them.
 I understand that those pickups have gotten quite popular.
 When we finally were granted our patent, we changed the sticker to one with a patent number, but we actually printed the wrong number on the sticker, one that matched our tailpiece.
-This way people who sent away for copies of that patent didn’t ever get a copy of the pickup (laughs)!
+This way people who sent away for copies of that patent didn’t ever get a copy of the pickup! (a low chuckle erupts).
 We were replacing the P-90, and there were other single coils being used, especially on steel guitars.
 I did make a humbucking pickup for steels that worked particularly well.
 The Gibson Electraharp had my pickup on it, and it was a whopper, but they didn’t build too many of them.
 It was quite expensive.
 I also had designed a special pickup that had a single-coil across all the strings, then an additional single coil for the treble strings, and a third single coil for the bass strings.
 There was a switch so you could add a little more treble, or a little more bass.

-I bet you’ll like this.
-[Seth rummages through an old cabinet, and pulls out a cloth-wrapped something.]
+Now, I bet you’ll like this (Lover rummages through an old cabinet, and pulls out a cloth-wrapped something).
 This is my PAF prototype.
 It has a stainless steel cover.
-There’s no high-conductivity in stainless like copper and brass, so it worked well.
-When the salesmen saw this with no adjustment screws, it was like breaking their arms!
+There’s no high conductivity in stainless like copper and brass, so it worked well.
+When the salesmen saw this, without any adjustment screws, it was like breaking their arms.
 They just didn’t have anything to talk about.
 So, next came the punched-out holes and the adjustment screws.
 [Now a genuine Seymour Duncan Seth Lover humbucking pickup, model SH-55, is displayed, looking similar to a vintage PAF.]
 These were sent down to me from Santa Barbara, for a final check.
 And there pretty darn good.

 Was there anything you did specifically for Epiphone?

-This article originally appeared in VG‘s March 2005 issue.
+This article originally appeared in VG February 1996 issue.
 All copyrights are by the author and Vintage Guitar magazine.
 Unauthorized replication or use is strictly prohibited.